-- The use subheadings - subheadings are used to separate key points in your articles.
-They are basically a styled heading tags (H2 or H3).
+- The use of subheadings: subheadings are used to separate key points in your articles.
+They are basically a styled heading tags (H2, H3, etc).
 The whole idea is to make finding specific information a piece of cake.
 So the best advice for subheadings is to make them easy to spot.
 Use a font size of at least 16 pixels and preferably a different font color.
 You can even go for sub-subheadings that divide your point into smaller chunks.
-My article “Quitting Blogging?
-Stop – Detailed Guide to Keep You Going!” is an example for the presence of such.

-- The use of bolds - that is another good way to stress on the important keywords and sentences in your writing.
+- The use of bolds: that is another good way to stress on the important keywords and sentences in your writing.
 Adding bold however should be done with caution.
 Overdoing can have the opposite effect.
-Remember – use bold on only the most important!
+Remember – use bold on only the most important words!
 You can also combine bold with bullet points make it easy to distinguish the closing of one bullet from the start of the next.

 5. Be an Active Member of the Twitter Community